Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor vs. Creighton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at Ball Arena has the Baylor Bears (23-10) matching up with the Creighton Bluejays (22-12) at 7:10 PM ET (on March 19).
-Our computer prediction projects a narrow 74-72 victory for Baylor, so expect a tight matchup.
+Sunday's game between the Baylor Bears (23-10) and Creighton Bluejays (22-12) going head to head at Ball Arena has a projected final score of 74-72 (according to our computer prediction) in favor of Baylor, so expect a competitive matchup.
+The game will start at 7:10 PM ET on March 19.

-According to our computer prediction, Creighton projects to cover the 1.5-point spread in its matchup versus Baylor.
-The total is currently listed at 145.5, and the two teams are projected to exceed it.
+According to our computer prediction, Creighton is a good bet to cover the point spread, which is currently listed at 1.5.
+The two teams are projected to exceed the 145.5 over/under.

 Baylor vs. Creighton Game Info & Odds